Optimal recruitment process: from search to hiring

 Phase 4: Finalize hiring and digitalize contracting

-From employment promise to employment contract
+From the promise of employment to the employment contract

-- Eliminating postal delays and printing errors
+- Eliminate postal delays and printing errors

-Structure onboarding to anchor the new hire
+Structuring onboarding to anchor the new hire

 Recruitment does not end at contract signature.
 Onboarding is a critical phase: according to the Society for Human Resource Management (SHRM), structured onboarding improves 3-year retention by 82%.
 Best practices include: